 a national guild

-We envision the Guild as a national network of regional grain economies (farmer, miller, baker, and church), enabling every altar to sustainably and intentionally source their communion bread or wafers.
-In the past year, the Honoré Growers Guild expanded geographically beyond our home Diocese of California to include four new dioceses: Texas, Kentucky, and Eastern and Western Michigan.
-As the Guild grows, our connections with each other are strengthened and our impact is greater.
+The Honoré Growers Guild is a national network of regional grain economies (farmer, miller, baker, and church), enabling every altar to sustainably and intentionally source their communion bread.
+In the past year, the Growers Guild expanded geographically beyond our home Diocese of California to include the following dioceses: Arizona, Northern California, San Diego, Texas, Kentucky, and Eastern and Western Michigan, and Minnesota.
+As the Guild expands, our connections with each other are strengthened and our impact is greater.

 For the past four years we have focused on building connections within the Episcopal community, however, this year we have expanded to all churches and organizations.
-We warmly welcome and encourage anyone interested in joining the Guild to sign up for a flour or wafer share or come to our conference.
+We warmly welcome and encourage anyone interested in joining the Guild to sign up for a flour share.

 farming our spiritual values

 Honoré wheat is about more than just taste.
 Our farm practices express our values in action with the intention to care for the soil, water, and all relationships in the ecosystem.
 Our Growers Guild farmers grow heirloom, ancient grain wheat using low-till, non-invasive farming practices that decrease water usage, improve soil health, and draw CO² from the atmosphere and sequester it in the ground.
 These practices are healing both for the Earth and for our relationship with it.
 Farming with ecological practices makes our work of growing food an act of Land Stewardship.